chaiguolong/.vim/bundle/YouCompleteMe/README.md

 ### The `g:ycm_echo_current_diagnostic` option

-When this option is set, YCM will echo the text of the diagnostic present on the current line when you move your cursor to that line.
+When this option is set to 1, YCM will echo the text of the diagnostic present on the current line when you move your cursor to that line.
 If a `FixIt` is available for the current diagnostic, then ` (FixIt)` is appended.

+If you have a Vim that supports virtual text, you can set this option to the string `virtual-text`, and the diagnostic will be displayed inline with the text, right aligned in the window and wrapping to the next line if there is not enough space, for example:

+![Virtual text diagnostic demo][diagnostic-echo-virtual-text1]

+![Virtual text diagnostic demo][diagnostic-echo-virtual-text2]

+**NOTE**: It's _strongly_ recommended to also set `g:ycm_update_diagnostics_in_insert_mode` to `0` when using `virtual-text` for diagnostics.
+This is due to the increased amount of distraction provided by drawing diagnostics next to your input position.

 This option is part of the Syntastic compatibility layer; if the option is not set, YCM will fall back to the value of the `g:syntastic_echo_current_error`